 I am Maureen Abood.
 Yes, I have an Irish first name and a Lebanese last name, but ignore the Irish part.
 That’s just a fluke and has nothing to do with anything other than that it’s a name my mother liked, so she gave it to me.

-I am a writer—my work has been published here and there.
-I’m also a cook and a photographer.
-And a few other things, depending on who you ask.
-One of my favorite things to cook and write about and, of course, to eat, is the food of my (very large) Lebanese American family.
+I am a writer—my work has been published in some special places, including the Washington Post, Saveur, The New York Times, The Chicago Tribune, NPR’s The Salt, and elsewhere.
+I’m also a cook and a photographer..
+One of my favorite things to cook and write about and, of course, to eat, is the food of my (very large!)
+Lebanese American family.

-Then I moved to Northern Michigan, to the place of my childhood summers in Harbor Springs, to write and cook.
+Then I moved to Northern Michigan, to the place of my childhood summers in Harbor Springs, to write and cook and launch this blog.
 Who says you can’t go home again?
 The same person who doesn’t want to let go of the things that keep you from living your dreams (I know because I’ve been that person too).

-So this is where we are when we get together here online, where I’m writing from in a sunny little room with green walls and white trim, perched on Little Traverse Bay.
-We’re close enough to Mackinac Island to go there for lunch (even though I never do), but far enough away that the waft of horse and fudge is well-dispersed by lake breezes before it can reach us.
-This is a place where the warmer seasons bring a harvest of incredible abundance from the fields and waters, and in winter, a harvest of a different kind.
+When we get together here online, some of the time I’m writing from our happy Lebanese kitchen in East Lansing, Michigan where I live with my husband, and some of the time from a sunny little room with green walls and white trim, perched on Little Traverse Bay.
+Up North we’re close enough to Mackinac Island to go there for lunch (even though I never do), but far enough away that the waft of horse and fudge is well-dispersed by lake breezes before it can reach us.
+This is a place where the warmer seasons bring a harvest of incredible abundance from Michigan’s fields and waters, and in winter, a harvest of a different kind.